Gestational diabetes causes higher-than-normal blood sugar. It occurs only during pregnancy, and it usually goes away once you’ve delivered your baby.

 - having high blood pressure

-- being on glucocorticoids
+- taking glucocorticoids

 Doctors use different types of screening tests.
 Many doctors use a two-step approach, starting with the glucose challenge test.
 This test determines your likelihood of having the disorder.